ddev/ddev-contrib/docker-compose-services/rabbitmq/README.md

 ## Configuration

-From within the container, the RabbitMQ container is reached at hostname: rabbitmq, port: 5672, so the server URL might be `amqp://rabbitmq:15672`.
+From within the container, the RabbitMQ container is reached at hostname: ddev-<projectname>-rabbitmq, port: 5672, so the server URL might be `amqp://ddev-<projectname>-rabbitmq:15672`.

 For more details check the connection section below.